 God is love.
 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.
 (1 John 4:8-10)

-Join us for worship on Good Friday at Eastbrook Church.
-We will have two services this year: 1:00 PM and 7:00 PM.
+Join us for worship on Good Friday this year at Eastbrook Church at either of two service times: 12:00 or 7:00 PM.

 The prophet Isaiah foretold about Jesus, the light of the world.
 In Isaiah 9:2 he writes, “The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned.”

 Hundreds of years later, Jesus was born and proclaimed: “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life” (John 8:12).

 “The Weekend Wanderer” is a weekly post in which I gather a smattering of news, stories, resources, and other media you could explore through your weekend.
 Wander through these links however you like and in any order you like.